 As per another study conducted by emarketer, “In 2018, programmatic fees made up 34% of nonsocial programmatic display spending, totaling $9.86 billion.
 That figure grew 18.1% this year, and we predict it will grow 15.4% in 2020 to $13.44 billion.”
 (Reference: emarketer.com)

-There are two sub-processes involved in programmatics advertising–
+There are two sub-processes involved in programmatic advertising:

-With the help of real-time bidding, you can specify your target customers and the amount you want to spend.
-After that, a gruelling bidding war takes place amongst you and all the other advertisers looking to buy the same ad.
+With the help of RTB, you can specify your target customers and the amount you want to spend.
+After that, a competitive open auction bidding takes place amongst the participating ad buyers who are looking to advertise on the same ad spot.

-The next step is to show the ad to the potential customer who lands on your page.
-Before the page fully loads for him, the algorithm decides which advertisement will be most suitable for him by using his IP address, browsing history, and other factors.
+Once an auction is won by the highest bidder, next step is to show the ad to the potential customer who lands on your page.
+Before the page fully loads for him, the algorithms within the DSP decides which advertisement will be most suitable for him by using his IP address, browsing history, and other factors.

-In the last step, the agency with the highest bid wins the placement, and the ad is visible as soon as the page loads fully.
+In the last step, the ad buyer with the highest bid wins the placement, and the ad is visible as soon as the page loads fully.

 2. Programmatic direct

-Unlike the concept of real-time bidding, programmatic direct is a traditional method in a modern world.
-With its help, you can ensure ads in the chosen places.
+Unlike the concept of RTB, programmatic direct is a traditional method in a modern world.
+With its help, you can ensure ads are shown only in the designated spaces.
 Most of the big publishers sell their ad space via this method.
 To make it more useful for the buyers, the publisher supplies them details about its visitors which enhances the visibility of the ads.

 Components of a DSP